jenkins-docs/quickstart-tutorials/README.md

 - If no tutorial-related argument is used (i.e., `docker compose --profile default up -d`), the command runs the latest default example.
 - If no argument regarding profiles is used at all (i.e., `docker compose up -d`), then you will have a Jenkins controller desperately waiting for a non existent agent to connect.

 - If you prefer to build images yourself, append `-f build-docker-compose.yaml` after `docker compose`.
-For example, to build the `node` tutorial Jenkins instance, use: `docker compose -f build-docker-compose.yaml up -d node`.
+For example, to build the `node` tutorial Jenkins instance, use: `docker compose -f build-docker-compose.yaml --profile node up -d`.

 ### How to Verify Jenkins Installation

 - Check the status of the container with the `docker ps` or `docker compose ps` commands.
 - Access your running Jenkins instance at [http://127.0.0.1:8080](http://127.0.0.1:8080).
-- On Gitpod, if containers are running successfully after entering `docker compose up <tutorial-name>`, a pop-up titled `A service is available on port 8080` should appear.
+- On Gitpod, if containers are running successfully after entering `docker compose --profile <tutorial-name> up`, a pop-up titled `A service is available on port 8080` should appear.
 If it doesn't, you can view the running service in the `PORTS` section on the right side of the terminal.

 ### Clean Up Instructions

-- To stop and remove running containers, use `docker compose down`.
+- To stop and remove running containers, use `docker compose --profile <tutorial-name> down`.
-- If you encounter a `Resource is still in use` warning, use the `--remove-orphans` option which would give `docker compose down --remove-orphans`.
+- If you encounter a `Resource is still in use` warning, use the `--remove-orphans` option which would give `docker compose --profile <tutorial-name> down --remove-orphans`.
-- To remove the created volumes (should you need to restart from scratch), add the `-v` option which would give `docker compose down -v`.
+- To remove the created volumes (should you need to restart from scratch), add the `-v` option which would give `docker compose --profile <tutorial-name> down -v`.

 ### Suppressing Jenkins Warning using JCASC